 Q: What about Insurance?

 A: YES!
-Domestic travel insurance is cover designed for any trip taken around Australia and we can advise you on Travel Insurance that covers you for cancellations due to Covid 19.
+Domestic travel insurance and accident insurance is cover designed for any trip taken around Australia and we can advise you on Travel Insurance that covers you for cancellations due to Covid 19.
 You might think you don’t need insurance because you have Medicare, but travel insurance for Australia can cover you for things that your medical healthcare doesn’t.
 Even if you’re not going too far, things can still go wrong on trips close to home.
 Remember to get travel insurance that covers motorcycle riding.
 This is important.

 Q: How do I carry my main luggage?